Home

 A few useful basic definitions follow, since the meanings of the words 'cement' and 'concrete' are rather blurred in general use.

 Portland Cement: Material made by heating a mixture of limestone and clay in a kiln at about 1450 C, then grinding to a fine powder with a small addition of gypsum.
-Portland Cement, the main subject of this site, is the most common type of cement.
-In particular, 'Ordinary Portland Cement' is the normal, grey, cement with which most people are familiar.
+Portland Cement, the main subject of this site, is the most common type of cement - 'basic cement', if you like.
+In particular, ordinary Portland cement is the normal, grey, cement with which most people are familiar.
 Other types of Portland cement include White Portland Cement and Sulfate Resisting Portland Cement (SRPC).

 Cement: Usually taken to mean Portland Cement, but could mean any other type of cement, depending on the context.